-He went to the Toronto International Film Festival in September 2017 for the premiere of Borg vs. McEnroe, and that October he pleaded guilty to disorderly conduct and obstruction.
+He went to the Toronto International Film Festival in September 2017 for the premiere of Borg vs. McEnroe, in which he played the famously volatile John McEnroe, and, that October, he pleaded guilty to disorderly conduct and obstruction.
 He was sentenced to a year of probation, as well as ordered to undergo a drug and alcohol evaluation and get anger management counseling.

 LaBeouf continued to post updates about "He Will Not Divide Us" on social media, and he also seemed to be taking recovery seriously, actually going to rehab.
 And, after preparing for the Esquire interview with his therapist, he opened up about the many highs and lows—and his low in Savannah in particular—that he had experienced in what had already been a really long career.

 "I f--ked up," he said simply in the sweeping Esquire cover story.
 The rest?
-Not so simple, though he at least seems to be in earnest about wanting to move forward without further trouble.
-He's also sort-of promoting Borg vs. McEnroe, in which he plays the volatile tennis star John McEnroe.
-(For the record, LaBeouf hates tennis, calling it an "elitist sport.")
+Not so simple, though he at least seemed to be in earnest about wanting to move forward without further trouble.

 Referring to himself as a "buffoon" with no method to his madness, he told the magazine, "I've got to look at my failures in the face for a while.
 I need to take ownership of my shit and clean up my side of the street a bit before I can go out there and work again, so I'm trying to stay creative and learn from my mistakes.
 I've been falling forward for a long time.
 Most of my life.
 The truth is, in my desperation, I lost the plot."

 It didn't look as if Hollywood ever lost his number, though.
-Despite his stream of misbehavior he never went a year without a movie coming out, be it Michael Bay-big or Von Trier-weird, and The Peanut Butter Falcon, co-starring Dakota Johnson and John Hawkes, came out in August to generally positive reviews.
-Honey Boy, a film he wrote about a young actor trying to get a grip on his life and figure out his relationship with his father, is in theaters Nov.
-8.
+Despite his stream of misbehavior he never went a year without a movie coming out, be it Michael Bay-big or Von Trier-weird.
+The Peanut Butter Falcon, co-starring Dakota Johnson and John Hawkes, debuted in August 2019 to generally positive reviews.
+His autobiographical Honey Boy, about a young actor trying to get a grip on his life and figure out his relationship with his father, followed in November.

-But LaBeouf acknowledged that his behavior did catch up with him, telling Esquire, "I'm run out.
+But in 2018 LaBeouf acknowledged that his behavior had caught up with him, telling Esquire, "I'm run out.
 No one's giving me a shot right now.
 Spike Lee is making a movie.
 I was talking to him about it.
 He goes to the money and pushes to try to get me in the movie, the money says no, and that's the end of me hanging out with Spike Lee for this film."

-He insists that hasn't lessened his resolve to get it together and keep it together.
-He's been sober since his 2017 arrest in Georgia, and he started exposure therapy to help him confront the trauma of his past.
+He insisted that hadn't lessened his resolve to get it together and keep it together.
+He got sober after his 2017 arrest in Georgia, and he started exposure therapy to help him confront the trauma of his past.
 He then poured his life story into the script for Honey Boy, a creative journey that included going to visit his father in Costa Rica, the first time he'd seen him in seven years.

 "Everything that's in the film happened," LaBeouf said on Awards Chatter. "...I became addicted to that kudos.
 It kind of fueled my way of working for a long time—just pinning your own pain and holding on to it and not really ever dealing with it or questioning it, but just keeping it in a little bottle that you can pop the top on whenever it's needed, when the switch needs to be flipped."